How CRAFT Works

 When nothing in your library matches, the Quick Builder guides you through creating a new automation.
 Every path produces the same output: a reviewable draft.

-Guided Form
+The Guided Form (Quick Builder)

 The Quick Builder collects your requirements through a structured form — host application, task type, entity filters, and output fields.
 CRAFT generates a reviewable draft from a matching template.
 Choose Quick Start (from a starting point) or Custom (full parameter flow) depending on how much control you need.
+You fill out the form yourself; AI runs in the background as an advisory ranking signal to help order the reuse candidates CRAFT shows you.

 Context-aware suggestions: When you open CRAFT, the Actions panel suggests relevant automations based on what you're working on.
 Select a corridor in Civil 3D and see corridor-related actions.
 Select walls in Revit and see wall audits, schedules, and parameter checks.
 On first use, CRAFT offers curated starting points to help you get productive quickly.